Allano256/css-html-project/README.md

 ## Deployment
-1.Log into your account in github
+1.Log into your account in github.

 2.Go to the repository of css-html-project

 3.Click on the code button,and copy your preffered clone link.

 4.Oppen the terminal in your code editor and change the current working directory to the location you wat to use for the cloned directory.

 5.Use git clone into the terminal, paste the link you copied in step 3 and press enter.

 ## Feedback